 The Writing Center assists students in improving their writing skills.
 The Center provides diagnosis of writing skills, individualized writing instruction, workshops which cover a variety of writing-related topics, techniques in writing the research paper, vocabulary improvement, speech articulation, and help with critical reading and thinking skills.
 Resources available to provide these services include peer tutors, helpful handouts, dictionaries, reference books, audio-visual programs, a professional library, and computer programs.
 The Center also has several computers to assist student-writers in the revision process.
 The Writing Center is located in the Center for Student Success, Eldridge 124.
 Hours of operation are 8:00 a.m. to 5:00 p.m.
-Monday through Thursday and 8:00 a.m. to 3:00 p.m.
-Friday.
+Monday through Wednesday and 8:00 a.m. to 4:00 p.m.
+Thursday and Friday.
+A tutor is also available in the library two evening each week (days vary per semester).
 Hours may vary during the summer semester, but any changes in hours will be posted.